 This is important: confidence is per-execution, not per-workflow.

-A lead qualification workflow does not have "85% confidence."
+A lead qualification workflow doesn’t have “85% confidence.”
 Each individual lead that passes through gets its own score.
-The same workflow might score 97% confidence for "I want to buy your enterprise plan" and 62% confidence for "My colleague mentioned you might have something useful."
+The same workflow might score 97% confidence for “I want to buy your enterprise plan” and 62% confidence for “My colleague mentioned you might have something useful.”

 The score determines what happens next.
 If it meets your configured threshold, the action proceeds automatically.
-If it falls below, the action pauses and waits for your approval.
+If it falls below, the action pauses and waits for your review.

-Each step in a Rills workflow can be configured with one of three approval modes:
+Each step in a Rills workflow can be configured with one of three review modes.
+They work like risk tiers: the higher the cost of a wrong action, the more oversight the step keeps.

 Every execution requires human review, regardless of confidence.
 Use this for high-stakes actions where the cost of a mistake outweighs the cost of manual review.